JacquesHammy/Odoo-ex/readMe.md

 # Odoo Design Exercice
 ## by JD

+Export is in dist file.
+Has to be launch with server.

 ### Improvements
  1. First when I got the mockup, I noticed it's for the client Odoo so I would have changed some colos : blue by purple and dark blue/purple by some dark grey.
 For the layout :